smartcontractkit/documentation/docs/vrf/v2/ui.md

   description: 'Walkthrough Subscription Manager User Interface'
 ---

-The VRF v2 Subscription Manager is accessible on this [page](https://vrf.chain.link/).
-It lets you create a subcription and pre-pay for VRF v2, so you don't need to provide funding each time your application requests randomness.
-This guide will walk you through the main sections of the UI.
+The VRF v2 Subscription Manager is available at [vrf.chain.link](https://vrf.chain.link/).
+The Subscription Manager lets you create a subcription and pre-pay for VRF v2 so you don't need to provide funding each time your application requests randomness.
+This guide walks you through the main sections of the UI.

 > 📘 Troubleshooting
 >
-> Checkout [pending](#pending) and [failed requests](#failed-requests) sections to learn how to troubleshoot your VRF requests.
+> Read the [pending](#pending) and [failed requests](#failed-requests) sections to learn how to troubleshoot your VRF requests.

 **Topics**